TheStraying11/simpleConcepts/README.md

 		60,
 		120,
 		120,
-		function(object, x, y, button, istouch, presses)
+		function(object, x, y, button)
 			print('pong')
 		end
 	)
 end
-function love.graphics.draw()
+function obsi.graphics.draw()
 	button:draw()
 end
-function love.mousepressed(x, y, button, istouch, presses)
+function obsi.mousepressed(x, y, button)
-	button:handleTouch(x, y, button, istouch, presses) end
+	button:handleTouch(x, y, button)
+end
 ```

-this will draw a simple button and handle when it is clicked or tapped, the callback function is passed the actual button object aswell as all of the click/touch data, so you can do further checks inside it, the only check performed for you is whether the click/tap landed on the button
+this will draw a simple button and handle when it is clicked, the callback function is passed the actual button object, so you can do further checks inside it, the only check performed for you is whether the click landed on the button